ApiLogicServer/Docs/docs/Tutorial.md

 This tutorial illustrates some key concepts:

 #### _Declarative Models_, not code
 Observe that the files for the Admin App and API are models that describe _what, not how_.
-This is much easier to understand than large amounts of generated code.
+This level of abstratction is much easier to understand than large amounts of generated code.

 #### Customize - using standard tools
-The system is designed for you to customize the UI, Logic, Security and API, using standard tools - your IDE for code editing/debugging, git, etc.
+The system is designed for you to customize the UI, Logic, Security and API, using standard tools - your IDE for code editing / debugging, git, etc.

 #### Iterate - Preserve Customizations
 The system is designed to enable `rebuild`, so you can iterate the data model - _without losing your customizations._  In general, such customizations are kept in separate files from the model files.
 So, the model files can be rebuilt without affecting customization files.